History of As the World Turns: 2009

 Johnny & Lucy (December 2008-January 2009) - December 2008 Lucy and Johnny return to town because Johnny is very sick and needs bone marrow and they are trying to hide from everyone in town until Josie comes finds out they are back in town and she tells Dusty whom goes to the Lakeview searching for them and sees them in a room at the Lakeview.
 He finds them and helps Johnny by getting Katie to deliver bone marrow.
 Katie then tells Craig that Johnny is with Lucy in Oakdale.
 Craig wants Lucy arrested for kidnapping.
 Johnny lives with Lucy and Dusty and Craig gets permission to see him.
 Craig gives Johnny a hug and Dusty punches him and gets arrested.
 Emily offers to marry Dusty like Carley is with Craig so he can show that he is starting a family but Dusty declines the offer.
 He later marries Meg and Paul reveals at the herring that it's invalid, which it was.
 Craig gets custody of Johnny.

 Noah and Luke's Breakup (January 2009) - At the beginning of 2009 Casey and Alison try to reunite the couple after hearing of their breakup.
 Their attempt fails and Luke scolds Casey for interfering.
 Eventually Jade and Casey both force Luke and Noah to confront each other and they both realize they are still in love and reunite.

 Henry's Book (December 2008-January 2009) - Vienna found Henry's book which he wrote about Lucy and Johnny.
-She gets it published for him and in January his book hits the stands, "The Man From Oakdale."
+She gets his book, The Man from Oakdale, published for him in January.

 Brian's Secret (2008-January 2009) - After his marriage to Lucinda, Brian makes a few passes at Luke to which Luke is horrified but does not reveal anything to Lucinda.
 Luke gets drunk believing Noah is cheating with Maddie and kisses Brian believing he is the only one who cares for him.
 Noah sees this happen and believes Brian is making the moves and physically attacks Brian.
 Noah breaks up with Luke after Luke comes clean and Jade covers for Brian after seeing the whole incident unfold.
 In January 2009 while Lucinda is abusing Jade, Jade reveals that Brian is gay and Lucinda kicks him out after learning of his feelings for her grandson.
 Brian comes to terms with his homosexuality with the help of Noah and Lucinda and leaves town.